dawa93/im24-basic-cs-hiring-assessments-reference/multiple.md

 ASNWER SHEET [LINK](https://forms.gle/xeJCLGP61Bk1go4m9)

 # 01

 what is the value of x after running the code below?
+NOTE! we are asking for x not the reuslt HERE

 ```js
 var x = 30;